-Some shoes sat in my garage and generally lying around for months before discovering how to get rid of them in an environmentally-friendly and satisfying manner.
+Some shoes sat in my garage and generally lay around for months before discovering how to get rid of them in an environmentally friendly and satisfying manner.

 I have been on a mission to learn as much as I can about recycling old running shoes.

 (For buyers check out our take on shoes for older runners here.)

 But that has led me down a rabbit hole of all things athletic footwear and the environment.
 It’s been interesting and it would be my pleasure to share a little of what I’ve learned.